-We are looking for brave works of speculative short fiction by authors from the African diaspora that reject regressive ideas of blackness, respectability politics, and stereotype.
+We are looking for brave works of speculative short fiction by authors from the African continent and diaspora that reject regressive ideas of blackness, respectability politics, and stereotype.
 Please submit your bravest, blackest, most difficult to sell stories to us.
 We want to read them.

 We want stories that are well written, of high quality, and generally easy to read on a screen.

 We are open to receiving stories around many themes, but we will immediately reject stories that feature any of the following: